HCPSS/gogocal/README.md

 that need to be processed.
 These keys will most likely be placed there by another integration process (Wordpress plugin, Drupal module, etc.).

+GoGoCal also polls every second for items in a set with key `gogocal.hcpss.org:event:status:to-delete`.
+This set contains keys of events that need to be deleted.

 Once the event is processed, it's key is placed in the set with key `gogocal.hcpss.org:event:status:processed`.
 This is to make it easy for the integration process know when an event has been processed.